CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 existing simulators.
 For simulating UAV dynamics and visual rendering we plan on using AirSim simulator based on Unreal Engine developed by Microsoft [13].
-For cycle-accurate SoC simulation, we plan on using FireSim, an FPGA-accelerated RTL simulator developed at the ADEPT Lab at UC Berkeley.
-A top level diagram of our planned infrastructure is depicted in
+For cycle-accurate SoC simulation, we use
-Figure [5], with components that we expect to make major modifications to highlighted in red.
+FireSim, an FPGA-accelerated RTL simulator developed at the ADEPT Lab at UC Berkeley.
+A top level diagram of our infrastructure is depicted in Figure [5], with components that we expect to make major modifications to highlighted in red.
 These components mainly consist of the target-to-host bridges found in FireSim, which are responsible for the communication and synchronization between the host CPU managing the RTL simulation, and the target FPGA accelerating the simulation.
-Our modifications would need to synchronize the clock cycles elapsed in the RTL simulation with the amount of time simulated in AirSim, as well as to schedule the data transfers between AirSim and the SoC I/O modeled by FireSim.
-Before moving robotics software to the FireSim simulations, we will evaluate the RISC-V ports in a QEMU session as depicted in Figure [4].
+Our modifications synchronize the clock cycles elapsed in the RTL simulation with the amount of time simulated in AirSim, as well as to schedule the data transfers between AirSim and the SoC I/O modeled by FireSim.
+Before moving robotics software to the FireSim simulations, we evaluate the RISC-V ports in a QEMU session as depicted in Figure [4].

-The final component of our project will involve generating SoC instances on which we will evaluate our software stack.
-For our project, we will focus on evaluating custom hardware for an on-board companion computer.
+The final component of our project involves generating SoC instances on which we evaluate our software stack.
+For our project, we focus on evaluating custom hardware for an on-board companion computer.
 This is because the flight controller can be implemented using a low-power microcontroller, and provides no benefit from being